Hotel REITs Show Steady Performance Amid Evolving Travel Demands

 Operational metrics being tracked include revenue per available room (RevPAR), occupancy rates, and average daily room rates (ADR).
 The stability in these measurements indicates that hospitality real estate has found equilibrium after pandemic-era disruptions.

-The sector's performance reflects properties that serve both transient business demand and leisure travel, with some REITs maintaining portfolios of 50 to over 300 properties across multiple brands and market tiers.
+The sector's performance reflects properties that serve both transient business demand and leisure travel, with REITs spanning a broad range of portfolio sizes and market tiers.

 Market Context